hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 </details>

-You will see now that you can assign multiple values for the fields that can be internationalized (as defined at your content model).
+You will see now that you can assign multiple values for the fields that can be internationalized (as defined in your content model).

 <details>
 <summary>Example</summary>